Fullstop000/rfcs/text/2018-10-15-batch-client-messages.md

 ## Motivation

-In the current implementation the default configuration of `grpc-concurrency` is `4`, so it could be a bottle-neck of TiKV under heavy load.
+In the current implementation the default configuration of `grpc-concurrency` is `4`, so it could be a bottleneck of TiKV under heavy load.
 Although we can increase the configuration value, or make it adaptable further, we still need to try best to reduce the gRPC CPU usage.
 With `BatchCommands` interface, clients can batch some requests into one request, and send them to TiKV with